File this one under “ideas that took a while to become mainstream”.

 - bounded-support and statistically proper local-polynomial extensions of conditional density and distribution methods, exposed through

-proper = TRUE,ckerbound, and the conditionalcxkerbound/cykerboundcontrols ("range"for empirical support,"fixed"with*lb/*ubfor user-supplied bounds), drawing on boundary-adaptive kernel ideas (Racine et al. 2024); - more natural and complete first-class
+proper = TRUE,ckerbound, and the conditionalcxkerbound/cykerboundcontrols ("range"for empirical support,"fixed"with*lb/*ubfor user-supplied bounds), drawing on boundary-adaptive kernel ideas (Racine et al. 2024); - more natural and complete first-class conditional workflows across the family, including

-okertype = "racineliyan", andoxkertype/oykertypein conditional routes) (Racine et al. 2020); - Bonferroni and simultaneous variability bounds on plots with data overlays by default;
+okertype = "racineliyan", andoxkertype/oykertypein conditional routes) (Racine et al. 2020); - runtime improvements such as the new

 - interactive plotting surfaces through